 - A holistic approach to insider risk management is necessary to close remaining gaps within insider risk management programmes.

 Numerous intelligence and national security agencies have noticed the elevated threat posed by the current environment and have increased their responses.
 This is especially true in the US and UK.
 Those two countries, united by ongoing tension with China, have increased their collaboration across their operations.
 An aligned European response would realize similar benefits.
-A combined effort to combat espionage is what overwhelmed organisations need now and will help ensure the competitiveness of the continent in a rapidly changing world.
-Providing clear and practical guidance and advice on how to protect sensitive and critical data, including under the current COVID-19 challenges, is an important first step.
+A combined effort to combat espionage is what overwhelmed organisations need now and will help ensure the continent’s competitiveness in a rapidly changing world.
+Providing clear and practical guidance and advice on protecting sensitive and critical data, including under the current COVID-19 challenges, is an important first step.

-Organisations should focus on these six countermeasures to lower risks of insider threats
+Organisations should focus on these six countermeasures to lower the risks of insider threats.

 The current work-from-home environment has increased the value of measures to decrease insider risks, both unintentional and malicious.
-Organizations find themselves in balancing acts between organizational change processes and often personnel reductions in which care for the employee needs to be balanced with protection the organization from insider acts like data theft.
+Organizations find themselves trying to balance caring for employees during organizational change with protecting the organization from insider acts like data theft.
 Signpost Six recommends that organisations place special emphasis on the following key countermeasures:

 - Effective communication.
-Effective communication supports an employee’s feelings of organizational support especially during times of such uncertainty around them.
-Organize regular check ins with the team and not only for business delivery purposes but also as a social call.
+Effective communication supports an employee’s feelings of organizational support, especially during times of uncertainty around them.
+Organize regular check-ins with the team and not only for business delivery purposes but also as a social call.
 Be consistent, fair and transparent.

 - Training and development.
 Continue training and developing your employees in a virtual manner as much as possible.
 Insider threat training for bespoke personnel groups is essential in periods of elevated risk.
-Many insider trainings focus only on what signs indicate a potential for insider acts but knowing how to respond appropriately is equally critical.
+Many insider training courses focus only on what signs indicate a potential for insider acts but knowing how to respond appropriately is critical.
 A poor approach to case management can effectively negate an organization’s investment in insider threat detection.
-This is evidenced by a large amount of case studies that highlight how damaging attacks could have been prevented with proper intervention.
+This is evidenced by many case studies that highlight how damaging attacks could have been prevented with proper intervention.

 - Oversight.
-Ensure oversight of your users through identity and access management and the detection of anomalous behaviours on the network.
-User Behaviour Analytics (UBA) is a technical end point control that develops profiles of user behaviour and can alert security staff when anomalous behaviour is detected.
+Ensure oversight of your users through identity and access management and detect anomalous behaviours on the network.
+User Behaviour Analytics (UBA) is a technical endpoint control that develops user behaviour profiles and can alert security staff when anomalous behaviour is detected.
 UBA tools are especially useful in the absence of coworkers that might notice unusual activity.
-In addition, it helps stretched security personnel prioritize their investigations by combining data from multiple sources and by self-learning.
+In addition, it helps stretched security personnel prioritize their investigations by combining data from multiple sources and self-learning.
 This differs from SIEMs, whose rules-based detection methods must be manually updated.

 - Enhanced due diligence.
-Many expect an increase in M&A activity as the valuation of many companies have fallen drastically in the first quarter.
+Many expect an increase in M&A activity as the valuation of many companies has fallen drastically in the first quarter.
 State-controlled companies will be active buyers in this environment, exposing companies to elevated espionage risk.
-Enhanced due diligence of an acquiring company’s ownership and connections is essential to ensure the long-term competitiveness of the company, and the economic region.
+Enhanced due diligence of an acquiring company’s ownership and connections is essential to ensure the long-term competitiveness of the company and the economic region.

-The benefits of holistic approach to insider risk management
+The benefits of a holistic approach to insider risk management

 As organizations have to adjust rapidly to the new working environment, they should not lose sight of what a complete programme to insider threats provides.
 A comprehensive approach provides the basis for oversight of your critical assets and countermeasures to address insider risks holistically.
-It improves the context of concerning behaviour by combining the signals from numerous technical tools with human observations, reducing false positive rates.
-Perhaps more important, a staff that has been trained to be alert to insider risk indicators can prevent co-workers from doing damage to their organizations, and themselves.
+It provides context to interpret concerning behaviour by combining the signals from numerous technical tools with human observations, thereby reducing false-positive rates.
+Perhaps more important, a staff that has been trained to be alert to insider risk indicators can prevent co-workers from doing damage to their organizations and themselves.